QubesOS/qubes-doc/developer/building/qubes-builder.md

 git tag -v `git describe`

 cp example-configs/qubes-os-master.conf builder.conf
-# edit the builder.conf file and set the following variables:
+# edit the builder.conf file and comment out the following variables:
-# NO_SIGN="1"
+# NO_SIGN ?= 1

 # Download all components:
 make get-sources

+# Prepare the chroots so we can inject our key:
+make prepare-chroot-dom0 prepare-chroot-vm

+# Authorize rpm to install packaged signed by your key :
+gpg --export AC1BF9B3 --armor -o mykey.asc # <-- Key ID used for signing
+for chroot in chroot-*-fc*; do sudo cp mykey.asc $chroot/ sudo chroot $chroot/ rpm --import /mykey.asc done

-# And now to build all Qubes RPMs (this will take a few hours):
+# And now to build all Qubes RPMs:
 make qubes

+# This will take a few hours and unfortunately it will fail each time
+# a new just-generated has to be used, with `Package <...>.rpm is not
+# signed`, as we must request separately for it to be signed before
+# relaunching (we request signing all generated packages to avoid
+# specifying every one of them by hand, so the signing command will
+# generate lots of errors about not-yet-generated packages), so you
+# will have to run a couple of cycles until it finally succeeds:
+make -k sign-all; make qubes

 # ... and then to build the ISO
 make iso
 ```